tmullen1991-zz/StarWarsRPG/README.md

 # Star Wars RPFG ReadMe

+1. How The Game Works:

+    * The game works by prompting the player to chose one of four characters as a hero to fight the remaining three characters.
+After the hero is chosen the page prompts the player to chose an enemy to be fought one at a time until the hero's HP is gone or all enemies are defeated.
+When in combat, the player hits the attack button which cause the hero to attack the enemy's HP and the enemy to counter-attack the hero's HP.
+The hero's attack will increase each attack but counter attacks are constant values for each character.

-1. How the page is structured:
+2. How the page is structured:

     * The page is sectioned into divs with several divs not visable until a charater is chosen and moved to their respective hero, enemy, and defeated enemy divs.

     * The visibilty is contorled within the game.js click statements.

-2. How the game script works:
+3. How the game script works:

     1. Where character stats are stored and how they are manipulated: